-Star of the week: Hadar | EarthSky.org
+Beta Centauri is a Southern Pointer Star | EarthSky.org

 One famous southern luminary is the star Hadar or Beta Centauri; we’ll use those names interchangeably in this post, as most astronomers do.
 Hadar is the 11th brightest star visible in Earth’s skies.
-It’s more famous than it might be otherwise for its location on our sky’s dome right next to Alpha Centauri, the 4th brightest star and closest star system to Earth.
-Follow the links below to learn more about Hadar, or Beta Centauri:
+It’s more famous than it might be otherwise for its location on our sky’s dome right next to Alpha Centauri, the fourth brightest star and closest star system to Earth.

-How to see Hadar.
 Alas, neither Alpha Centauri nor Hadar (Beta Centauri) can be seen at all in the U.S. except very briefly from South Texas, parts of Florida and Hawaii.
 Meanwhile, Beta Centauri is very prominent as seen in Earth’s Southern Hemisphere.
 It’s bluish in color, and bright (magnitude 0.61).

 Alpha and Beta Centauri are the southernmost bright stars in the fairly large and sprawling constellation of Centaurus the Centaur.
 Both are near the famed Southern Cross, and all are roughly 30 degrees from the south celestial pole.